UPDATE 1-Dubai's Topaz Marine to kick off roadshow for $375 mln bond issue

 (Adds banks, details)

-DUBAI, July 12 Dubai-based Topaz Marine said on Wednesday it will hold a roadshow over the next few days for a planned bond issue worth up to $375 million.
+DUBAI, July 12 (Reuters) - Dubai-based Topaz Marine said on Wednesday it will hold a roadshow over the next few days for a planned bond issue worth up to $375 million.

 The company, which is the finance subsidiary of Topaz Energy and Marine, has mandated Goldman Sachs International, HSBC and Standard Chartered as global coordinators for the issue, and First Abu Dhabi Bank and Pareto Securities as co-managers, a document issued by one of the leading banks showed.